 - Motion presented in Scottish Parliament to adopt the International Consensus Principles for Ethical Wildlife Control for assessing government policies and individual management plans for Scottish wildlife; referenced the AnimalKind accreditation program and standards as an example of putting the “principles into practice”.

-- BC SPCA’s Wild ARC celebrates 25th anniversary.
+- The BC SPCA’s Wild ARC celebrated it’s 25th anniversary.
 During the first full year in operation in 1998, a total of 1,561 patients were admitted to the facility, a number that has steadily grown over the past 25 years.
 In 2021, Wild ARC admitted a record number of patients – 3,128.

-- Bill S-241, Jane Goodall Act, is reintroduced into Canadian parliament.
-If passed, the Bill will include a phase-out of elephant captivity as well as greater protections for big cats, captive great apes and other wild animals.
+- Bill S-241, Jane Goodall Act, was reintroduced into Canadian parliament.
+The Bill would include a phase-out of elephant captivity as well as greater protections for big cats, captive great apes and other wild animals.

 2021